0xreid/ansible-network-automation-tutorial/README.md

 ### ipcalc_example

 This directory contains some basic examples of the ```ipaddr()``` filter in action - both IPv4 and IPv6.

+### advanced_examples

+This directory contains a bit more complicated examples, geared as an Ansible 102 tutorial.

 ### presentation